Refuge Bay & America Bay: Calm Hawkesbury favourites

 Why people love Refuge Bay

-• Ideal for swimming straight from the boat
+• swimming straight from the boat

 America Bay: intimate and tucked away